 Journalists whose reporting or innovations are making an impact on their communities can be nominated for an award.

-The International Center for Journalists (ICFJ) seeks nominations for the 2020 ICFJ Knight International Journalism Award.
+The International Center for Journalists (ICFJ) has decided to reopen the nominations for the 2020 ICFJ Knight International Journalism Award in light of the COVID-19 pandemic.

 Nominees can be reporters, editors, technologists, media managers, citizen journalists or bloggers who are from and work in Africa, Asia, Central/Eastern Europe, Latin America/Caribbean or the Middle East.